howsoai/platform-installation-examples/helm-airgap/README.md

 ## Introduction

 This guide details the process of deploying the Howso Platform using Helm in an air-gapped Kubernetes environment.
-The main goal is to avoid internet hosted registries for both container images and Helm charts; allowing the Kubernetes environment to have restricted network access.
+The main goal is to avoid public internet registries for both container images and Helm charts; allowing the Kubernetes environment to have restricted network access.
 As such additional steps are required to download/upload these components and the chart values are modified to use the local registry.

 Production air-gapped Kubernetes environments will likely have pipelines for [scanning images](../container-scanning/README.md) and secured container registries.
 This illustrative example will use the unsecured local registry setup by k3d.